-Donating a car is a way to support a charitable organization while still reaping an economic benefit through a tax deduction.
+Donating a car is a way to support a charitable organization and benefit from a tax deduction.
 All donors should be aware that tax deductions for used automobiles, boats or airplanes are available only to those individuals who donate to a qualified charity and who itemize deductions on their tax returns.
-Following are some tips to consider when deciding whether to donate your car to charity.

 On the back side of your title, you should assign the title to the charity or an authorized agent of the charity, enter the correct mileage from the odometer, and sign and date the form.
 Be sure to make and keep a copy of both sides of your title.